How I Work as a Trauma-Informed Therapist in Chicago

 What You Can Expect

-Therapy with me isn’t about forcing change or chasing perfection — it’s about gently coming home to yourself, at your own pace.
+Therapy with me isn’t about forcing change or chasing perfection.
+It’s about gently coming home to yourself, at your own pace.

 In our work together, you can expect a space that is warm, nonjudgmental, and deeply attuned to your emotional, cultural, and relational experiences.
 We’ll move at a pace that honors your nervous system and inner wisdom — there’s no need to rush or perform.